hazelcast/hazelcast-jet/site/docs/sql/intro.md

 ### Querying the Kafka Topic

-A SQL query can now be used to read from the `trades` topic, as if it was a table:
+After creating mapping, SQL query can now be used to read from the `trades` topic, as if it was a table:

 ```java
 JetInstance inst = ...;